-Create a System Builder based design (SmartFusion2 and IGLOO2 only) - Use System Builder to generate your top-level design.
+Create a System Builder based design - Use System Builder to generate your top-level design.

-Create a Microcontroller (MSS) based design (SmartFusion2 and IGLOO2 only) - Instantiate a Microcontroller (MSS) in your design.
+Create a Microcontroller (MSS) based design - Instantiate a Microcontroller (MSS) in your design.
 The version of the MSS cores available in your vault is displayed.
 Select the version you desire.

-Use Standalone Initialization for MDDR/FDDR/SERDES Peripherals (SmartFusion2 and IGLOO2 only) - Check this box if you want to create your own peripheral initialization logic in SmartDesign for each of your design peripherals (MDDR/FDDR/SERDES).
+Use Standalone Initialization for MDDR/FDDR/SERDES Peripherals - Check this box if you want to create your own peripheral initialization logic in SmartDesign for each of your design peripherals (MDDR/FDDR/SERDES).
 When checked, System Builder does not build the peripherals initialization logic for you.
 Standalone initialization is useful if you want to make the initialization logic of each peripheral separate from and independent of each other.

-Instantiate System Builder/MSS component in a SmartDesign on creation (SmartFusion2 and IGLOO2 only) - Un-check this box if you are using this project to create System Builder or MSS components and do not plan on using them in a SmartDesign based design.
+Instantiate System Builder/MSS component in a SmartDesign on creation - Uncheck this box if you are using this project to create System Builder or MSS components and do not plan on using them in a SmartDesign based design.
 This is especially useful for design flows where the System Builder or MSS components are stitched in a design using HDL.